Real6dq/LocalPassword/README.md

 This project is a simple cloudless password generator that includes a GUI :)

 ## Requirements
-- Python 3
+- Python 3 (Installed by default)
-- Tkinter
+- Tkinter (Installed by default)
-- ctypes (windows only, installed by default)
+- ctypes (Installed by default & Windows only)

 ## Pre-build
 - Go to releases, install the first one.